 Paralegal Schools in Louisiana

 The paralegal schools in Louisiana offer a range of paralegal and legal assistant programs, which include programs culminating in certificates, associate’s degrees, and bachelor’s degrees.
 This guide to paralegal schools in Louisiana will help you understand your options for pursuing a paralegal certificate or degree in the state.
-As an alternative to paralegal programs pursued in a traditional classroom setting, you might also consider online paralegal programs like those offered by Kaplan University.
+As an alternative to paralegal programs pursued in a traditional classroom setting, you might also consider schools that offer online paralegal programs.

 - There are 11 colleges and universities that offer a paralegal/legal assistant degree program in Louisiana.